AusClimateService/bias-correction-data-release/README.md

 except hursmin and hursmax (which were calculated using unaffected hourly BARPA data).
 The table below lists the affected timesteps.

-Last update: Tues 20 August 11pm: Processed more NARCliM runs.
+Last update: Wed 11 September 2pm: Added QME UKESM NARCliM runs.

 ### Observations